 - You can jazz up pesto pasta with a whole range of toppings to make it exactly how you like it.

-- Casarecce pasta: I like this pasta shape but honestly use anything you have that takes your fancy!
+Pasta: I like casarecce pasta shape but honestly use anything you have that takes your fancy!
+Long shapes work here as well as short.

 Basil: this recipe is for a basil pesto but you could use a mix of herbs if you want to make it a little different or use up what you have already.
 A mix of basil and parsley would be very good or a few chives thrown in too will give it a good flavour.

-Double cream: realistically, I often use whatever cream based product I have in my fridge to make this creamy pesto pasta.
+Double cream: realistically, I often use whatever cream based product I have in my fridge to make this pesto pasta sauce.
 I think double cream is the most delicious, which is why I’ve written the recipe this way, but I have used cream cheese, creme fraiche and mascarpone in the past, all very good.

 Pine nuts: a whole range of nuts will work - almonds, walnuts, hazelnuts and pistachios for example.

-Below are some images to guide you on making the pesto, it's really simple as it just involves a blender or food processor.
+This is a simple step by step guide to making pesto.
 I prefer a food processor to keep some of the texture but use what you have.
-The full recipe is below too.
+The full recipe is at the bottom of the page too.

 ONE: Start with the basil and the pine nuts to a blender.